Portsmouth, Ohio: Foundation

 Although southern Ohio was dominated in number by anti-abolitionist settlers from the South, some whites also worked to improve conditions for blacks and aid refugee slaves.
 Portsmouth became important in the antebellum years as part of the Underground Railroad.
 Fugitive slaves from Kentucky and other parts of the South crossed the Ohio River here.
-Some found their future in Portsmouth; others moved north along the Scioto River to reach Detroit, Michigan, and get further away from slave catchers.
+Some found their future in Portsmouth; others moved north along the Scioto River to reach Detroit, Michigan, and get farther away from slave catchers.
 Many continued into Canada to secure their freedom.
 A historical marker near the Grant Bridge commemorates this period of Portsmouth's history.
 James Ashley of Portsmouth continued his activism and pursued a political career.
-After being elected to Congress, he wrote the Thirteenth Amendment, which abolished slavery in 1865 after the American Civil War.
+After being elected to Congress, he wrote the Thirteenth Amendment to the United States Constitution, which abolished slavery in 1865 after the American Civil War.

 Portsmouth quickly developed an industrial base due to its location at the confluence of the Ohio and Scioto rivers.
 Early industrial growth included having meat packing and shipping facilities for Thomas Worthington's Chillicothe farm, located north of Portsmouth on the Scioto River.
-The city's growth was stimulated by completion of the Ohio and Erie Canal in the 1820s and 1830s, which provided access to the Great Lakes, opening up northern markets.
+Its growth was stimulated by the completion of the Ohio and Erie Canal in the 1820s and 1830s, which provided access to the Great Lakes, opening up northern markets.

-But the construction of the Norfolk and Western (N&W) railyards beginning in 1838 and the completion of the Baltimore and Ohio Railroad (B&O) junction at the city in the late 1850s quickly surpassed the canal in stimulating growth.
+The construction of the Norfolk and Western (N&W) railyards beginning in 1838 and the completion of the Baltimore and Ohio Railroad (B&O) junction at the city in the late 1850s quickly surpassed the canal in stimulating growth.
 The railroads soon carried more freight than the canal, with the B&O connecting the city to the Baltimore and Washington, DC markets.
-By the end of the 19th century, Portsmouth became one of the most important industrial cities on the Ohio River between Pittsburgh, Pennsylvania and Cincinnati, Ohio.
+By the end of the 19th century, Portsmouth was one of the most important industrial cities on the Ohio River between Pittsburgh and Cincinnati.
 It became an iron and steel factory town with new companies like the Portsmouth Steel Company.